Tag: speak

 Psalm 62:5–12; Jeremiah 20:7–13; 2 Peter 3:1–7

-I Jeremiah’s to God.
+I Jeremiah’s response to God.
 “Lord, you enticed me, and I was taken in.”
 It can sound weird and somewhat creepy.
 On the other hand, it is also the sound of being overwhelmed by the love and presence of another.
 That’s a pretty neat way to think of God.

 When my father and my (to-be) stepmother got , I was a teenager, and the public displays of affections were nauseating (I don’t spare my kids).
 For whatever reason, the movie Bambi came to me where Friend Owl explains to Thumper that Bambi and Faline are “twitterpated.”
 I used that for a number of years.